 I stayed at Holandês Hostel, situated uphill and inland from the centre of town.
 It’s very peaceful and a great place to spend a leisurely afternoon reading in one of the hammocks.

-Have you done some hiking on Ilha Grande?
+Did you do any other hikes on Ilha Grande?
 Or maybe a similar island?
 Would love to hear it in the comments!